 Auditors’ negligence claim related to BAT Industries v Sequana.
 See Commercial Litigation above.
 Concerning payment of alleged unlawful dividends of over $800m.

 Scottish & Newcastle v PwC

 Unusual £80 million professional negligence claim in the Commercial Court arising out of management consultancy services provided in relation to the redesign of the claimant’s supply chain.

-Cases involving advice on transactions affected by professional negligence, including most recently advice on a defective reduction of share capital.
+Cases involving advice on corporate transactions affected by professional negligence, such as defective reductions of share capital.